 Things to do in Minneapolis & St Paul this weekend!

-This Twin Cities Family Weekend Guide covers the weekend of Aug 28-29, 2021.
-To find our most recent guide, click here.
+This Twin Cities Family Weekend Guide covers the weekend of August 26-27, 2023.
+Find our most recent guide here.

 This weekend, the MINNESOTA STATE FAIR is upon us!
 If you choose to go, we have some ideas for having a great time with the family.
 If you’re waiting until next year, we hope you’ll check back with us when it rolls around again.
 And if you’ve never been a fan of the Fair, we have plenty of other ideas for this weekend.
 You can always consult our AUGUST FAMILY GUIDE or our fully-stocked FAMILY FUN CALENDAR for more last-chance summer fun ideas on what to do this weekend in the Twin Cities with your kids!

 GOING TO THE MINNESOTA STATE FAIR?

 The Minnesota State Fair starts Thursday, August 24 and we’ve got a family guide for you bursting with tips and our picks for the best FREE family entertainment on the Fairgrounds.
 Discount admission and ride tickets are still available through Wednesday, August 23.
 Skip to our quicklinks: